 What happens if I/my family do not obtain an appointment for verification?

 Booking an appointment helps to ensure that the process at the verification centre goes smoothly for you and your family.
 Only a fixed number of people can be verified at each centre each day.
 If you show up without an appointment, it will not be possible to verify you that day and you’ll have to return to the centre another day.
 Save yourself time by booking an appointment beforehand, and come on the appointed date with all your family members.
-If you do not book an appointment, DGMM may consider that you have leſt Turkey and will inactivate your temporary protection status.
+If you do not participate in verification, DGMM might freeze your temporary protection status.
 This will put you in an illegal status and bar your access to rights, services and the available assistance.

 Attending your verification appointment